 You generally do not have to pay income tax or complete a tax return if you only receive the pension.
 However, if you paid tax during the last financial year, then you should lodge a tax return.
-If this is the first time that you have not had to lodge a tax return then you should notify the Australian Tax Office that you will not be lodging a tax low incomes prepare their tax returns.
-This is a free service and available to anyone.
-For further information about Tax Help or tax offsets, phone the Australian Tax Office on 132 861.
+If this is the first time that you have not had to lodge a tax return then you should notify the Australian Tax Office that you will not be lodging a tax if you are Age Pension age or over.